aaaandrea/ExchangerRanger/README.md

   ```

 ### Ensuring reliable and up to date stock data
 Retrieving publicly available and reliable finance data was among the initial challenges of ExchangerRanger.
-After heavily researching a variety of APIs, most of which were out of date and no longer used, we discovered we could user the nokogiri gem which parses HTML via CSS3 selectors.
+After heavily researching a variety of APIs, most of which were out of date and no longer used, we discovered we could user the Nokogiri gem which parses HTML via CSS3 selectors.
 Using Google Finance we parsed known company symbols seeded to our database in order to retrieve the current stock price.

   ```ruby
   def self.find_value(symbol)